-All supervisors, building principals, and other administrators who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing behavior or for any reason suspect that sexual harassment is occurring, are required to report such suspected sexual harassment to the CRCO.
-If the CRCO is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
-If the District has not designated another CRCO, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the CRCO.
+All supervisors, building principals, and other administrators who receive a complaint or information about suspected sexual discrimination, observe what may be sexually harassing behavior or for any reason suspect that sexual discrimination, including sexual harassment, is occurring, are required to report such suspected sexual discrimination to any sexual discrimination investigator or coordinator.
+If the investigator or coordinator is the subject of the complaint or has a conflict of interest or other disqualifying reason, the report will be directed to another coordinator or investigator.
+If the District has not designated another investigator or coordinator, the Superintendent or the Human Resources Administrator will ensure that another person with the appropriate training and qualifications is appointed to act as the investigator or coordinator.
+In the event the complaint of sexual discrimination, including sexual harassment, involves a Human Resources Administrator or the Superintendent, the complaint will be filed with or referred to the Board President who will refer the complaint to a trained investigator not employed by the district for investigation.